qownnotes/api/README.md

 [![Test](https://github.com/qownnotes/api/actions/workflows/test.yml/badge.svg)](https://github.com/qownnotes/api/actions/workflows/test.yml)

-Api used by [QOwnNotes](https://github.com/pbek/QOwnNotes) for checking if there is a new release and what the changes were.
+REST Web API used by [QOwnNotes](https://github.com/pbek/QOwnNotes) for checking if there is a new release and what the changes were.

 ![screenshot](screenshot.png)